 Dentistry for the 21st Century

 Dental technology has changed tremendously over the past few decades, and we’re extremely excited about it because the newest tools allow us to provide an even higher quality of care in less time and with less discomfort.
 We can now do many things that we simply couldn’t in the past, and in the end, it’s always the patient that benefits.
-Dr. Flex and Dr. Blanton work hard to keep our office on the cutting-edge of the latest advancements, and you’ll be amazed at how we can use technology to help you glide through your appointment.
+Dr. Blanton works hard to keep our office on the cutting-edge of the latest advancements, and you’ll be amazed at how we can use technology to help you glide through your appointment.

 This small camera-tipped wand allows us to create high-resolution images of your teeth and gums and display them on a chairside monitor in real time.
 This will make it much easier for our team to catch any dental issues you might have early, especially those that might be hidden from the naked eye.
 Plus, this will give you a chance to finally see your mouth from your dentist’s point of view, providing you with valuable information that will make choosing treatments much easier.